Medical Office Practices

 |ADMN1135||Medical Office Administration 1

-Description: Students will be exposed to the skills and expectations necessary to work effectively as a member of the health care team in health offices and clinics, namely scheduling, triage, information management, laboratory tests, diagnostic tests, quality control, and safety issues common to health offices.
-They will be introduced to the principles of provincial, private and third party billing.
+Description: Medical Office Administration 1 is an introductory course.
+Students will be introduced to the skills and expectations necessary to work effectively as a member of the health care team in health offices and clinics.
+The student will become familiar with time management, telephone skills, information management, registration, scheduling, and triage common to health offices.
+The student will be introduced to the principles of provincial, private and third party billing.
+The student will develop touch typing skills using a web-based, Windows Operating System, program to build keyboarding speed and accuracy.

 |COMM1410||Fundamentals for Effective Written Communication